-The Cry34/35Ab1 ICP causes disruption of the western corn rootworm larval midgut membranes when ingested as shown by histology.
+It is not known exactly how the Cry34/35Ab1 ICP exerts its toxicity.
+Histological studies have shown that the ICP causes disruption of the western corn rootworm larval midgut membranes.
 In experiments using artificial membranes, the ICP produces ion channels or pores which is at least partially responsible for the disruption of the synthetic membranes (Masson et al., 2004).
 The formation of ion channels in artificial membranes has also recently been reported for Cry34Ab1 (Baum et al., 2004).
 Meaningful in vivo activity with the ICP has only been observed in a subset of coleopteran larvae (corn rootworm).
 In vivo activity has not been found in adult corn rootworms, a corn aphid species or certain lepidopteran pests, indicating selective activity for corn rootworm larvae.
-Cry34Ab1 and Cry35Ab1 have not been observed to associate to form a heterodimer.
+Cry34Ab1 and Cry35Ab1 have not been observed to associate to form a hetero-dimer.